 If you plan on adding cheese to your eggs, make sure that the cheese is shredded/prepared and set aside so you can add to the skillet quickly.
 Place your skillet on the stovetop and turn on the heat to let it warm up.
 I leave the heat somewhere between medium low and medium, so it warms up but doesn't get too hot.

 Meanwhile, prepare your eggs.
-Break them into a bowl with a splash of milk (about 1 tbsp for 4 eggs), some salt and pepper.
+Break them into a bowl with a tablespoon of water or milk, some salt and pepper.
 I use about 1/8 tsp salt and a pinch of pepper; you might use more or less according to taste.
-If you're dairy intolerant you can omit the milk, but I love the way it enhances the flavor of the eggs so if you're okay with a splash of milk, use it.
+If you're dairy intolerant or don't like the taste of milk you can use water; I personally love the way milk enhances the flavor of the eggs.

 Use a fork or whisk to beat the eggs briskly for 30-60 seconds, making sure the eggs are fully broken up and mixed well with the milk and the seasonings.
 Use a little elbow grease here, the more you whip it the better.